MS Plan A or Plan B

 - A non-thesis student should submit a copy of his/her project report to the project

-advisor and Graduate Adviser.
-The student also ask the project advisor to notify the
+advisor and CCEE Graduate advisor.
+The student must also ask their project advisor

-- A non-thesis student should submits hardcopy of Final Comprehensive Departmental Exam form to the Graduate Adviser.
-After receiving email or written confirmation of successful
+- A non-thesis student should submit a hardcopy of the Final Comprehensive Departmental Exam form to the CCEE Graduate Advisor.
+After receiving an email or written confirmation of

-completion of the project from the project advisor, the Graduate Advisor signs and
+successful completion of the project from the project advisor, the CCEE Graduate Advisor

 - Graduation is not automatic upon the completion of degree requirements.
 Students who